jayliu50/qmk-cheatsheet/README.md

 ## Known Issues with the Environment ##

-- Broccoli is configured to only process CoffeeScript (not even plain Javascript), Jade (not even plain HTML), and SCSS.
+- Broccoli is configured to only process CoffeeScript (not even plain Javascript), Pug (not even plain HTML), and SCSS.
 For those not happy with that, it should be just a touchup in the Brocfile.js.
 Feel free to submit pull requests.
 - Windows development environment is NOT supported, because it is not fully supported by broccoli

+## To do ##

+- Get Susy v3 set up
+- Upgrade away from Bower?